 In their laboratory at Michigan Tech, Busov and Yordanov planted Poplar seedlings under normal nitrogen levels.
 Then they transplanted them to a medium that contained almost no nitrogen.
 What happened?
 Read the link below and my comments in conclusion below here.

 So exactly what do we gain and come away with here after reading both of these studies ?
 First, it isn't necessary to understand nor completely comprehend everything these researchers bring to our attention.
 These researchers live and speak in a world all their own with terminology loaded with intellect speak.
 To often this prevents the pursuit of biomimicry.
 In fact you should know that many biotechs like Monsanto, etc, while claiming to champion replicating what nature does, actually view nature as flawed, imperfect and a lousy designer.
 They believe that their collective genius can accomplish a far better product.
 But to the credit of these researchers and maybe the journalist who put things together, they used terms and illustrations which I believe actually help the average person understand from a design perspective with purpose and intend.
-Take the researcher who was looking for that gene he said would be the "high hieracrhical regulator" which he used the term "Boss Gene" which would control all function of rootsystem growth.
+Take the researcher who was looking for that gene he said would be the "high hieracrhical regulator" where he used the term "Boss Gene" which would control all function of rootsystem growth.
 Here's what came next:

 “Imagine a manufacturer,” he said.
 “At the bottom of the hierarchy, you find the laborers.
 They answer to a foreman who reports to a manager, and so on until you get to the president.
 If you want multiple laborers to do a complicated job, you start with the president, who will pass the instructions down.”